SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 ## Using factory contracts
+### CREATE, CREATE2 and CREATE3
 [CREATE2](https://eips.ethereum.org/EIPS/eip-1014) or CREATE3 factories help to achieve same addresses on multipe blockchains because the deployment address can be known any time beforehand.
 They are smart contracts that you can use to create instances of your contracts on EVM-based blockchains.

-### CREATE, CREATE2 and CREATE3
 `CREATE` and `CREATE2` are operation codes ("opcodes") in EVM-based blockchains for creating a smart contract from another smart contract.

 #### `CREATE`
+If deploying from an externally-owned account (EOA), e.g. by calling `ethers.deployContract` from a hardhat script, the `CREATE` opcode will run in the EVM and contract addresses will be calculated using the:
+- address of the EOA;
+- nonce of the EOA.

-Contract addresses are calculated using the:
+if deploying using a `CREATE` factory contract,  contract addresses are calculated using the:
 - address of the factory contract (that calls `CREATE` opcode) itself;
 - nonce of the factory contract ([EIP-161](https://eips.ethereum.org/EIPS/eip-161) specifies that contract nonce starts at 1, not 0 like EOAs).

 #### `CREATE2`
+	The `CREATE2` opcode must be run from a deployed contract, so usually it's done from a `CREATE2` factory contract.
 Contract addresses are calculated using the:
 - address of the factory contract (that calls `CREATE2` opcode) itself;
 - bytecode of the contract;
 - salt (a chosen value).

-CREATE2 factories may also factor in the address of the account that uses the factory to deploy the contract to ensure uniqueness of the deployment address.
+CREATE2 factories may also factor in the address of the account that uses the factory to deploy the contract in order to ensure uniqueness of the deployment address.
+Using a factory that doesn't factor in the account address may be insecure, as then someone else could front-run deployment of your contract to the same address as yours by using the same salt as in your existing deployments and become the owner of it.

 As the nonce is not required in the contract address calculation, it's possible to know the contract's address on the blockchain before it's deployed regardless of how many transactions have been done in the account.